 41. Sgwd Yr Eira, Brecon Beacons, Wales

 Sgwd Yr Eira is one of several spectacular waterfalls found in Mellte Valley of the Brecon Beacons.
-Literally meaning “fall of snow,” you can still walk behind the falling sheet of water, on pather carved by generations of sheep farmers.
+Literally meaning “fall of snow,” you can still walk behind the falling sheet of water, on a pather carved by generations of sheep farmers.
+These beautiful places in the UK are so mesmerizing that you wouldn’t want to leave.

 42. Glenfinnan Viaduct, Scottish Highlands

-This spectacular railway is perhaps the most instantly recognizable locations in Scotland.
-Featured in four of the Harry Potter films on the journey the Hogwarts Express makes from King’s Cross Station to the school, it has become known as the Harry Potter bridge.
+This spectacular railway is perhaps the most instantly recognizable location in Scotland.
+Featured in four of the Harry Potter films on the journey the Hogwarts Express makes from King’s Cross Station to the school, it has become known as the Harry Potter Bridge.

 Located near the magnificent Kilt Rock (which is said to look like a pleated kilt) is the stunning Mealt waterfall.
 Fed by the nearby Mealt Loch, this waterfall is so high that on windy days the water doesn’t even touch the ground.